zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/od_srv.rst

 On-Demand Private Proxy Server
 ##############################

-The On-Demand Private Proxy Server model is a foundation model defined by the Bluetooth mesh specification.
+The On-Demand Private Proxy Server model is a foundation model defined by the Bluetooth Mesh specification.
 It is enabled with the :kconfig:option:`CONFIG_BT_MESH_OD_PRIV_PROXY_SRV` option.

 The On-Demand Private Proxy Server model was introduced in the Bluetooth Mesh Protocol Specification